xinyangqi/506-group-12-project-/README.md

    - Add a jitter to response **sleep** to mimic real-life situation.
    - Make attempts towards cross-vaildation, though somewhat failed.
    - Calculate the RMSEs. )
+ - group_project_3.R (The third version with minor revision from group member suggestions.)
+ - group_project_Jingwen_Xiao.R (The final version with full analysis and comments.)
+ - group_project_Jingwen_Xiao.Rmd (Corresponding Rmarkdown file.)
+ - group_project_Jingwen_Xiao.html (Corresponding HTML file.
+Have to be downloaded for previewing.)
+ - data and variable description.Rmd (Data/variable description for the report.)

  **Ting-Wei Lin**: Under "TingWeiLin" file
   - group_project_tingwei.R (The last version of R file, contains R solutions using packages **data.table** and **splines**.
 Contains data cleaning, variable selection based on OLS outcomes and an OLS model keeping the main variables of interest.)